altayaydemir/altay-dot-wtf/data/books/best-interface-is-no-interface.md

 It's not a surprise many companies are already implementing some of the things he proposed, and hopefully more to come...

+> Our love for the digital interface is out of control, and our obsession with is ruining the future of innovation.

 ## Let's Make an App!

 During the past decade, no matter what the topic is, we reached to a situation to wisely say: